-Pain of cervical spondylosis and Cervical radiculopathy usually resolves without intervention.
-The treatment includes neck immobilization, drug treatments, lifestyle modifications and physical modalities like traction, manipulation and exercises.
+The pain of cervical spondylosis and Cervical radiculopathy usually resolves without intervention.
+The treatment includes neck immobilization, drug treatments, lifestyle modifications and physical modalities like traction, manipulation, and exercises.

-Non steroidal anti-inflammatory drugs are mainstay of drug treatment for reducing inflammation and pain.
-Patients with chronic symptoms should receive tricyclic antidepressants like amitriptylene.
+Nonsteroidal anti-inflammatory drugs are the mainstay of drug treatment for reducing inflammation and pain.
+Patients with chronic symptoms should receive tricyclic antidepressants like amitriptyline.

-Lifestyle modifications includes posture improvements, ergonomic changes in workplace, relaxation techniques to avoid strain on cervical spine.
+Lifestyle modifications include posture improvements, ergonomic changes in the workplace, relaxation techniques to avoid strain on the cervical spine.